 Always shave with the grain rather than against it.

 Shave in one direction: from top to bottom with the grain (i.e., hair growth direction).
 Shaving in two directions goes against the beard's grain and can cause the hairs' tips to penetrate and wound the skin and grow back underneath the skin's surface (i.e., difficult to treat ingrown hairs!)

 Do not rush your shaving - take the time to be careful and precise.

 Consider the process of shaving a morning (or evening) ritual in self-care.
 And if that doesn't resonate with you, just trust us when we say that going slowly and treating your skin gently will help prevent those breakouts, ingrown hairs, and irritation we all want to avoid.

 Use less of your aftershave or scented after shave creams (or ditch them all together!)

 Aftershave balms and lotions can actually be irritating for acne-prone skin.
 Use these infrequently (if ever) and stick to moisturizer.

 Hydrate your skin

 After shaving, do not forget to hydrate your skin.
 A good moisturizer will leave skin soft and smooth and help maintain the skin's natural moisture barrier.
-You can use an oil-free moisturizer (preferably one with active, acne-ingredients) and/or a good oil-free face sunscreen to protect and hydrate your now freshly-exfoliated skin.
+In addition, you can use an oil-free moisturizer (preferably one with active acne ingredients) and/or a good oil-free face sunscreen to protect and hydrate your now freshly exfoliated skin.